my1396/R-Notes/docs/0206-Rmd-Figure.md

 - Note that you must specify `fig.cap` to enable labeling and cross references.
 Otherwise, the cross reference will show `Fig. ??`.

+- `knitr::include_graphics` supports web url for html output, but NOT for latex output.

 --------------------------------------------------------------------------------